-Sex and COVID
+Sex & COVID

 New variants of COVID continue to emerge, and no one knows what new, more infectious strains might emerge in the future